AleksandarBayrev/general-linux-fixes/Fedora-After-Install.md

 ## Check `QEMU-KVM.md` to see how to setup QEMU/KVM.

 ## IMPORTANT!!! - Install `Steam` via `distrobox` - check `Steam-Distrobox.md` on how to setup the container.

+## Install glmark2 and s-tui to perform GPU/CPU stress tests.